richizo/Hourly-Divvy-Trip-Predictor/notebooks/defunct/README.md

-### This folder serves as the final resting place for two defunct notebooks:
+### This folder serves as the final resting place for some defunct notebooks, including but not limited to:

  - DATA_CLEANING.ipynb
  - TRANSFORM_CLEANED_DATA_INTO_TS_DATA.ipynb